The award submission closes on Sunday, June 13 at 6 p.m. CT.

 - Candidates include current postdoctoral trainees or fellows, or PhDs and/or MDs in active research who have completed training only within the last four years, as of the award application date.
 PhDs and/or MDs who are still within in the first four years after their first faculty appointment, as of the award application date, are also eligible.

-- Previous finalists and winners of this award are not eligible to reapply for the award in subsequent years.
+- Previous winners of this award are not eligible to reapply for the award in subsequent years.

 - The submitted manuscript may have been published in any peer-reviewed journal within 12 months prior to the submission deadline.
 The manuscript may have co-authors, but the applicant should be the first author.

 - Abstracts eligible for this award must be based upon projects that adhere to the American Heart Association’s policies governing all research awards, regardless of whether the project was funded by the American Heart Association.
 The AHA Research Award policies include (but are not limited to) research using human subjects or animals and stem cell research.

 - Candidates must be registered for the Resuscitation Science Symposium (ReSS).

 - The winner must be able to present their abstract at the AHA Resuscitation Science Symposium and attend the the ReSS Young Investigator Networking Event and the 3CPR Council Annual Reception, where the award will be presented.

 The 3CPR Council Leadership Committee will judge applications based on the following: